-- Reports and publications:

-An integral part of the knowledge management strategy to replicate, scale and generate lessons learned.
+ii) Reports and publications: An integral part of the knowledge management strategy to replicate, scale and generate lessons learned.

-- e) Social Media

-This distribution channel can be very effective to inform communities, cross link to our website and keep a log of the works to tell the project's story annually, after completion of the project and to support project evaluation.
+Target Audience: The reports and publications of the project will be disseminated and advocated among different target groups such as local communities, NGOs and governmental organizations, academia in parallel with holding thematic workshops iii) Social Media: This distribution channel can be very effective to inform communities, cross link to UNDP website and keep a log of the works to tell the project's story annually, after completion of the project and to support project evaluation.